 Type of Request: Revision to and extension of approval of an information collection.

 Abstract: The Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture, among other things, regulates and provides services related to the importation, interstate movement, and exportation of animals, animal products, and other articles to prevent the spread of pests and diseases of livestock.
-APHIS' Veterinary Services' (VS') National Import Export Services (NIES) is the program unit that carries out these activities to protect animal health.
+APHIS' Veterinary Services' (VS') Field Operations is the program unit that carries out these activities at the field level (through service centers, airports, and seaports) to protect animal health.

-After performing a service for an individual or business, NIES conducts a survey to evaluate its customer service.
-The survey consists of a short questionnaire in which respondents are asked to identify the type of customer they are (e.g., pet owners, animal importers/exporters, animal product and byproduct importers/exporters, users of quarantine facilities, and accredited veterinarians), and then to rate the services received in terms of courtesy, timeliness, helpfulness, etc. Respondents are also asked to rate and provide comments concerning their overall experience.
+After performing a service for an individual or business, the Field Operations Export Service Centers conduct a survey to evaluate customer service.
+The survey consists of a short questionnaire in which respondents are asked to identify the type of customer they are (e.g., pet owners, animal importers/exporters, animal product and byproduct importers/exporters, users of quarantine facilities, and accredited veterinarians), and to rate the services received in terms of courtesy, timeliness, helpfulness, etc. Respondents are also asked to rate and provide comments concerning their overall experience.
 Completion of the questionnaire is voluntary and responses do not identify the individual respondent.

-NIES uses the survey to gain a general view of the public's perception of NIES customer service at VS service centers, animal import centers, and air and seaports, and identifies areas in which NIES can improve service delivery to the public and more efficiently meet the needs and expectations of customers.
+Field Operations uses the surveys to gain a general view of the public's perception of customer service at the service centers, airports, and seaports and identify areas in which VS can improve service delivery to the public and more efficiently meet the needs and expectations of customers.

-Since the last approval of this collection by the Office of Management and Budget (OMB), we have changed the name from Veterinary Services Customer Service Survey to Veterinary Services National Import Export Services Customer Service Survey Project to more accurately reflect the respondents and the intent of the survey.
+Since the last approval of this collection by the Office of Management and Budget (OMB), we have changed the name from Veterinary Services Export Service Center Customer Service Survey to Veterinary Services Field Operations Export Services Customer Service Survey Project.

 The purpose of this notice is to solicit comments from the public (as well as affected agencies) concerning our information collection.
 These comments will help us: